 Any way you slice it, the eighth-generation iPad continues to deliver an exceptional blend of performance and value.
 We’d be willing to bet that this tablet will fit your needs perfectly, whatever they may be, and at a price point that won’t break the bank.

-While the seventh-generation iPad’s display performance is really impressive, the iPad Pro ups the ante with its ProMotion display.
-Basically, that gives the Pro a higher refresh rate, leading to a buttery smooth viewing experience whether you’re simply sorting through a spreadsheet or watching the latest episode of “Ozark.”
+While the eighth-generation iPad’s display performance is impressive, the iPad Pro ups the ante with its ProMotion display; the higher refresh rate creates a buttery smooth viewing experience whether you’re simply sorting through a spreadsheet or watching the latest episode of “Ozark” or “Loki.”

-Picture quality is superb and bests the eighth-generation iPad, iPad Air and iPad Mini.
-Colors pop more, thanks to a higher resolution, and a wider range of color support leads to a pristine viewing experience.
-Like the seventh-gen iPad, the Pro has True Tone capabilities, meaning the Pro will adjust the color temperature of the display based on your environment.
+To sum it up, picture quality bests the eighth-generation iPad, iPad Air and iPad Mini.
+Thanks to a higher resolution, colors pop more, and a more comprehensive range of color support leads to a pristine viewing experience.

-Simply put: The iPad Pro is a beast.
-The speed of the processor paired with iPadOS allows you to shred through exports, easily multitask with tons of apps and really accomplish anything without a hitch.
+Simply put: The iPad Pro is a beast and really excels as a multi-mode device that allows for a plethora of inputs.
+The processor’s speed paired with iPadOS allows you to shred through exports, easily multitask with tons of apps and accomplish anything without a hitch.
 Sprinkle the great display and accessories on top of all that and you have a winning recipe for a solid laptop replacement.

 When it comes to Android tablets, there aren’t many options.
 Samsung, for the most part, is the only company that consistently releases new Android-powered tablets every year.
 Amazon’s Fire tablets are Android-based but run a heavily customized version of the operating system that leaves support for Google’s apps and services behind.